ksu-cs-textbooks/cc210/content/04-conditionals/02-branching-constructs/_index.md

 In those examples, we assumed that the users would only input either `"rock"`, `"paper"`, or `"scissors"`.
 Based on that assumption, if we have determined that a player's input was neither `"rock"` nor `"paper"`, as we did in the last example, then we can infer that the user must have chosen `"scissors"`.

-However, we did not <em>specify</em> how that assumption was enforced in our diagram.
-In a real-world program, how to handle bad input is often specified, and that leads to additional decision boxes that test each user's input against a list of valid inputs before accepting it.
+However, we did not _specify_ how that assumption was enforced in our diagram.
+In a real-world program, how to handle bad input is often specified, which can lead to additional decision boxes in the flowchart that would test each user's input against a list of valid inputs before accepting it.
 This would make the flowchart significantly larger and more complex, which is why they were omitted for this example.

-As you complete the programming examples and projects in this course, you'll need to pay special attention to the program's specifications and any assumptions you make about possible user inputs.
-It will often be the case that <b>no</b> instruction is provided covering the bad input.
-In this case you should do nothing.
-Adding unspecified features is a bad programming practice--in formal development a "bug" would be opened to fix the specification, then you would code to the corrected spec.
+As you complete the programming examples and projects in this course, you'll need to pay special attention to the program's specifications and any assumptions made about possible user inputs.
+It will often be the case that there is **no** instructions given for handling bad input.
+In this case, our program should do nothing since it wasn't specified.
+Adding unspecified features is a bad programming practice, so we want to avoid adding any instructions that are not explicitly listed in the program specification.
+In a formal development process, a "bug" would be opened to fix the specification first, and then we would update the code to match the new specification.

-For production code, i.e. not one-time-use-for-a-grade code, it is always better to specify how a program handles invalid input instead of relying on assumptions about what your users may or may not provide as input.
+In most cases, it is always better to specify how a program handles invalid input instead of relying on assumptions about what your users may or may not provide as input.

-The customer may always be right, but users should never be trusted to follow instructions!
+_The customer may always be right, but users should never be trusted to follow instructions!_

 {{% /notice %}}